 The Office of Disability Services (ODS) and Residence Life and Housing collaborate closely to ensure that students with disabilities receive appropriate campus housing accommodations.
-In order to continue to accommodate students in the most effective way possible, the housing accommodation request procedure requires that all students requesting housing accommodations on the basis of a disability not only register with ODS, but also submit a housing accommodations request form.
+In order to continue to accommodate students in the most effective way possible, the housing accommodation request procedure requires that all students requesting housing accommodations on the basis of disability not only register with ODS, but also submit a housing accommodations request form.
 This procedure enables ODS and Housing to strategically plan and coordinate the appropriate accommodations in a timely, efficient manner.
-This policy aligns with university best practices around the country, and will streamline the accommodation process significantly.
+This policy aligns with university best practices around the country and will streamline the accommodation process significantly.

 The housing accommodation form should be submitted annually by the deadlines specified below to assure accommodation requests can be processed before the beginning of the academic year.

 Request Housing Accommodations

 - Download the Housing Accommodations Request Form (PDF)

 - Have your healthcare professional complete the medical professional section

 - Return form to the Office of Disability Services (via mail, email, fax, or in person) by the housing deadline for the year